 Cheating on the GED online proctored exam isn’t easy at all.
 First, the proctor will verify the candidate’s identity online and ensure that the online test-taker is indeed the same person who registered for the test.

-And throughout the online test, state-of-the-art, highly sophisticated webcam technology will allow both the online proctor and the technology system to monitor and observe not just the test-taker and the test room but register suspicious sounds and movements as well.
+Throughout the online test, state-of-the-art, highly sophisticated webcam technology will allow both the online proctor and the technology system to monitor not just the test-taker and the test room but also to detect suspicious sounds and movements.

-A test-taker is required to provide proof of his or her identity, such as a driver’s license or passport.
+A test-taker must provide proof of identity, such as a driver’s license or passport.
 This prevents impersonation.
-The online proctor will take a few minutes to check this, and then the test-taker must use the camera to physically show the entire testing room so the proctor will be able to examine the testing room for any possible incorrect circumstances or sources of information.
+The online proctor will take a few minutes to check this, and then the test-taker must use the camera to show the entire testing room so the proctor can examine it for any possible irregularities or sources of information.

 The testing room must be clean.
-Notepads, books, phones, notes on the wall, other devices, pens, papers, a second computer monitor, and other items are not permitted to be in the test environment.
-The test-taker is required to remain in the test room during the entire exam, and the testing system is set up in such a way that it will shut down the very moment the test-taker leaves the testing area.
+Notepads, books, phones, notes on the wall, other devices, pens, papers, a second computer monitor, and other items are not permitted in the test environment.
+The test-taker is required to remain in the test room for the entire exam, and the testing system is configured to shut down the moment the test-taker leaves the testing area.

-The online proctor will also demand the candidate to provide a close-up of his or her arms, ears, and pockets to make sure there aren’t any answers scribbled on hand palms or arms, perhaps a minuscule earpiece stuck inside an ear, or that any cheat sheets are tucked away in the candidate’s pockets,
+The online proctor will also demand that the candidate provide a close-up of his or her arms, ears, and pockets to make sure there aren’t any answers scribbled on hand palms or arms, perhaps a minuscule earpiece stuck inside an ear, or that any cheat sheets are tucked away in the candidate’s pockets.

 The GED Online Proctored Exam employs a secure browser that is only used for the online proctored exam.
 This will guarantee that only the test delivery system runs on your computer when you take the exam.

-Additionally, functions like print, copy & paste, and all other functions are disabled, as will keyboard shortcuts and all of your function keys.
+Additionally, functions like print, copy & paste, and all other functions are disabled, as are keyboard shortcuts and all of your function keys.

-And keep in mind that the online proctored testing system will detect any unusual behavior, such as when your eyes often dart away from the computer screen, and issue alerts in many other cases.
+And keep in mind that the online proctored testing system will detect any unusual behavior, such as your eyes often darting away from the computer screen, and will issue alerts in many other cases.

-But as always, despite tools and technological developments to detect and prevent cheating, those who are inclined to cheat are sure to keep trying.
+But as always, despite tools and technological developments to detect and prevent cheating, those inclined to cheat will keep trying.
 The knowledge, however, that you are being watched for the full duration of the exam is itself already a very strong deterrent, wouldn’t you agree?

 If the proctor or the software notices simply too many signs or red flags, your exam will be suspended, and your testing session will be canceled.

-Is the GED Online Online Proctored Exam More Popular than at a Test Center?
+Is the GED Online Proctored Exam More Popular than at a Test Center?

-Well, though online proctored test delivery has become a convenient and accessible method of testing and is available in most states that use the GED test, there are still huge numbers of students who still have to get used to this way of taking exams.
+Well, though online proctored test delivery has become a convenient and accessible method of testing and is available in most states that use the GED test, there are still many students who have to get used to this way of taking exams.

-For taking the GED online proctored exam, the availability of broadband Internet is key, and inadequate bandwidth and unstable Internet connections are significant hurdles that prevent many students from taking tests online.
+For taking the GED online proctored exam, broadband Internet access is key, and inadequate bandwidth and unstable connections are significant hurdles that prevent many students from taking tests online.

-Additionally, test-takers are required to meet specific and strict online testing requirements when it comes to their computer systems, webcams, microphones, testing protocols, and their testing room environment.
-Not all students who are looking to take tests in an online proctored format may be in the position to meet these strict requirements.
+Additionally, test-takers are required to meet strict online testing requirements regarding their computer systems, webcams, microphones, testing protocols, and testing room environment.
+Not all students who are looking to take tests in an online proctored format may be in a position to meet these strict requirements.

-Today, despite the obvious convenience and accessibility of taking exams online, taking exams at a test center is still the most popular and most used way to take exams.
+Today, despite the obvious convenience and accessibility of online exams, taking exams at a test center remains the most popular and widely used option.

 It used to be that the online GED test was more expensive ($6 per subtest) than writing the test at a test center, but that difference has disappeared.
 The price is now the same whether you take the exam online or at a test center.